 Some of these cases occupied months of hearing and involved very substantial amounts in issue.

-Wayne appears regularly on behalf of clients engaged in mediation, and, following his appointment as Queen’s Counsel, on occasions served as mediator in relation to complex commercial disputes.
+Wayne appeared regularly on behalf of clients engaged in mediation, and, following his appointment as Queen’s Counsel, on occasions served as mediator in relation to complex commercial disputes.

 In 2013, he completed the mediation programme (5 days) offered by Harvard Law School.
 After completing that programme, he has regularly conducted mediations in the most complex cases before the Supreme Court of Western Australia, including cases relating to: